MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ::: moniker range="=vs-2022"

 The following bootstrappers always install the latest most secure version of Visual Studio 2022 on the Current channel, no matter when you run them.
-Alternatively, if you want to create or update a layout to a specific version or a specific channel of Visual Studio 2022, go to the [Visual Studio 2022 Release History](/visualstudio/releases/2022/release-history#release-dates-and-build-numbers) page that has links to the evergreen and fixed version bootstrappers for each servicing release on each channel, and download the one you want.
+Alternatively, if you want to create or update a layout to a specific version or a specific channel of Visual Studio 2022, download the evergreen and fixed version bootstrapper for the servicing release for the channel that you want from [Visual Studio 2022 Release History](/visualstudio/releases/2022/release-history#release-dates-and-build-numbers).
 Copy it into the directory that you want to serve as the source location of the layout.

 | Edition                         | Bootstrapper                                                            |
 |---------------------------------|-------------------------------------------------------------------------|